-Despite the implementation of security measures, our internal computer systems and those of our existing and future contract research organizations ("CROs"), and other contractors and consultants are vulnerable to damage from computer viruses and unauthorized access.
+Despite the implementation of security measures, our internal computer systems and those of our existing and future CROs, and other contractors and consultants are vulnerable to damage from computer viruses and unauthorized access.
 While we have not experienced any such material system failure or security breach to date, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs and our business operations.
+Our increased reliance on personnel working from home may increase our cyber security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations or delay necessary interactions with local and federal regulators, ethics committees, manufacturing sites, research or clinical trial sites and other agencies and contractors.
 For example, the loss of preclinical or clinical data could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 Likewise, we may rely on third parties for the manufacture of our product candidates and to conduct clinical trials, and similar events relating to their computer systems could also have a material adverse effect on our business.
 To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability and the further development and commercialization of our product candidates could be delayed.